Eadie Law focuses on handling cases involving residents’ falls (broken bones/brain bleeds) in nursing homes.

 Organized follow-up strengthens any future Ohio nursing home fall claim.

-When you ask, “Are incident reports and video discoverable in Ohio nursing home cases?” the focus is on preservation and specificity.
-Promptly request retention of footage and logs.
+When you ask, “Are incident reports and video discoverable in Ohio nursing home cases?”
+The focus is on preservation and specificity.
+Competent Ohio nursing home injury lawyers will promptly request retention of footage and logs.
 Courts can compel production where no valid privilege applies, particularly when materials document fall injuries in nursing homes.

-How do federal reporting rules apply after a serious fall?
-Facilities must investigate accidents, implement corrective actions, and, when a crime is reasonably suspected (e.g., intentional harm), report promptly to the state agency and law enforcement per 42 CFR §483.12 and Elder Justice Act requirements.
+Federal reporting rules that apply after a serious fall include the requirements to investigate accidents, implement corrective actions, and, when a crime is reasonably suspected (for example, intentional harm), report promptly to the state agency and law enforcement under 42 CFR §483.12 and the Elder Justice Act.

 These materials help experts evaluate preventability and causation.